usnistgov/ARIAC/wiki/documentation/agility_challenges.md

 **TASK**: Kitting

 A part is presented to the robots in an orientation that is different than its desired final orientation.
-The robot needs to rotate the part around its $x$-axis (or 'flip the part') before it is placed in the tray or in the briefcase.
+The robot needs to rotate the part around its x-axis (or 'flip the part') before it is placed in the tray or in the briefcase.

 ### Kitting